-Last updated in March 2017
+Last updated in December 2017

 German cultural and academic exchange with Austria is probably more intense and wide-ranging than with any other country.
-Many German conductors, orchestras, musicians, singers, directors, artistic directors and actors work in Austria, and the same applies to Austrians in Germany.
+Many German conductors, orchestras, musicians, singers, film and TV directors, artistic directors and actors work in Austria, and the same applies to Austrians in Germany.
 Vacancies for academic positions are often advertised across the border.
 Numerous German-Austrian film and TV co-productions, some of which have won awards, testify to the excellent cooperation in this area, too.
 The Austrian state broadcaster ORF often shows the same evening programmes as German TV stations.

 Owing to the common language, the publishing markets in the two countries are very closely interconnected.
 Many Austrian writers are published by German publishing houses.

 The two countries’ media markets are closely linked, as is illustrated by the fact that German publishing houses hold shares in Austrian media companies, co-productions in radio, television and film abound, and the countries cooperate on the TV channels 3Sat and Arte.
 Owing to extensive media coverage of the partner country, there is much common ground and overlapping in public debate on political, economic, cultural and social issues.

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its contents.